Kayexie/easy-note-taker/README.md

 # Easy Note Taker

 ## Description
-   This Easy to Note app allows you to write, save and delete note in a very convenient way.
+   This note taker app allows you to write, save and delete note in a very convenient way.
+   The main problem is using Heroku to deploy the app.
 ## Table of Contents
 1. [Installation](#installation)
 2. [Usage](#usage)